 A. We are never quite ready for the pain and stress caused by grieving over the loss of someone or something.

 It helps lower our stress level if we see grief as a process and not just a singular event.
 It's not just for the gravesite.
 It goes on for months, even years.
 It is a cycle as we travel through one emotion after another sometimes coming back to one stage over and over again (i.e., repeated feelings of anger at the spouse who left or the parent who died without resolving conflicts).
 When it comes to grief it's better to think long term rather than short term.
 The hurry to get "feeling better" causes stress.

 We need to grieve!
 There is no way to feel better without going through the grieving process!
 Grieving is not a disease or a sickness, it is the body's natural way of dealing with loss.

-- Denial is like a psychological shock absorber that helps us to withstand the pain that comes with terrible loss.
+- Denial is like a psychological shock absorber that helps us to withstand the initial pain that comes with terrible loss.

 - Bargaining is our way of reaching out to find a solution to the problems caused by loss.

 - Depression is the natural reaction to the difficult new reality that loss has brought about.
 It's the point where we're allowing ourselves to feel the pain.